GSri30/SOB-Challenge/README.md

 ### Final Answer
 - After considering the block capacity as 1e5, I was able to get a fees of 1998524.
 (Though this is wrong as the problem was asked for a block capacity of 4e6 which is far beyond the computational power of my laptop for the given input)

+### Test Answer
+- To check the *feasibility* of an answer (any answer to a given input), use [Test/Check.cpp](https://github.com/GSri30/SOB-Challenge/blob/main/Test/Check.cpp) file.

+NOTE : *Place both mempool.csv and block.txt in the same location of [Test/Check.cpp](https://github.com/GSri30/SOB-Challenge/blob/main/Test/Check.cpp) to check for the feasibility.*

 ### Further optimisations
 - Though it could have been possible to obtain a better fees just by using a naive algorithm (sort by fees/weight), but it only gives better results for the current given input.
 And there are many counter cases that are possible, where it could fail. (even for much smaller inputs).
 Therefore I have proceeded with the optimised algorithm itself, though it doesn't provide better results for the given input.
 But with a higher computational power laptop,the algo will return the best possible results (independent of input, which is not the case while using a navie approach).
 Hence there is always some tradeoff.